solo-io/gloo/docs/content/guides/security/tls/mtls/_index.md

 ## Cert Rotation

-Cert rotation can be done by updating the gloo-mtls-certs secret.
-The SDS sidecar will automatically pick up the change.
+Cert rotation can be done by updating the `gloo-mtls-certs` secret.
+The SDS sidecar automatically picks up the change.

-If you want to automatically rotate certs based on a schedule, you can enable a cert rotation CronJob.
-In your Helm values file for Gloo Edge installation, set `gateway.certGenJob.cron.enabled` to `true`, and specify a rotation schedule:
+If you want to automatically rotate certificates based on a schedule, you can use the Gloo Edge `gloo-mtls-certgen-cronjob` CronJob.
+The job is configured to rotate certificates in stages to minimize the downtime for your apps.
+You have the option to instruct Gloo Edge to wait between stages to ensure that your workloads have enough time to pick up certificate changes.
+The job follows the following steps:

+1. The cert rotation job creates new TLS credentials, including a Certificate Authority (CA) certificate that is used to sign the new server certificate and private key.
+2. The new PEM-encoded CA certificate is added to the `gloo-mtls-certs secret` alongside the old CA certificate that is about to be rotated out, so that both CA certificates are accepted temporarily.
+3. Gloo Edge waits for the duration that is set in `gateway.certGenJob.rotationDuration` before continuing to the next step so that workloads in the cluster can pick up this change.
+4. The old PEM-encoded server certificate and private key are replaced with the new server certificate and private key.
+5. Gloo Edge waits for the duration that is set in `gateway.certGenJob.rotationDuration` before continuing to the next step.
+6. The old CA certificate is removed from the `gloo-mtls-certs` secret.
+All workloads now use the new TLS credentials.

+To enable the `gloo-mtls-certgen-cronjob` CronJob, set the `gateway.certGenJob.cron.enabled` option to `true` and specify a rotation schedule in your Gloo Edge Helm values file as shown in the following example.
+If you also want to configure the wait time between stages, use the `gateway.certGenJob.rotationDuration` option.
+The default wait time is 65s.

 ```yaml
 global: